 Useful life evaluation of property and equipment is the result of judgement, based on the experience with similar assets.
 Future economic benefits are embodied in assets and mainly consumed along with usage.
-However, such factors as operational, technical or commercial depreciation often lead to decrease of asset's economic benefit.
 Management evaluates the remaining useful life according to the asset's current technical condition and estimated period, during which the Bank expects to receive benefits.
 For the evaluation of remaining useful life are considered the following main factors: expectable usage of assets, depending on the operational factors and maintenance program, that is depreciation and technical and commercial depreciation arising from the changes in the market conditions.